nkt1546789/CCPM/README.md

-Least-Square Probabilistic Clusterer (LSPClusterer)
+Least-Squares Probabilistic Clusterer (LSPClusterer)
 ============

 <img src="https://github.com/nkt1546789/LSPClusterer/blob/master/circles.png" align="right" height="400" width="400" >

-Least-Square Probabilistic Clusterer (LSPClusterer) is a clustering method based on class-prior matching.
+Least-Squares Probabilistic Clusterer (LSPClusterer) is a clustering method based on class-prior matching.
 Thanks to kernel model (not kernel method), it can capture non-linear structures and parameters such as bandwidth and regularization paramter are automatically tuned by cross-validation.
 This work haven't been published yet, and I'm not sure if this is so promising or not.
 I'm waiting for your feedbacks.
 Thanks for reading :)